-The IRS may issue additional rules or guidance that may impact QTP account transfers to Roth IRAs, including the above referenced conditions.
+The IRS may issue additional guidance that may impact QTP account transfers to Roth IRAs, including the above referenced conditions.
 Account Owners and Beneficiaries should consult a qualified financial or tax professional regarding the applicability of a Roth IRA Distribution to their specific situations.
-It is the responsibility of the Account Owner to determine the eligibility of a QTP to Roth IRA Distribution, including tracking and documenting the length of time the QTP account has been open and the eligible assets for transfer into a Roth IRA.
+It is the responsibility of the

+Account Owner to determine whether the conditions for a Roth IRA Distribution are satisfied, including tracking and documenting the length of time the QTP account has been open and the eligible assets for transfer into a Roth IRA.
 Returns of funds to an Account due to an uncompleted Roth IRA Distribution will be considered a Non-Qualified Distribution followed by a new contribution.
 Taxpayers must maintain records to document the use of funds associated with a Roth IRA Distribution and any required reporting.
 To request a Roth IRA Distribution, contact the Plan for the appropriate form.